RawabyRahal/Banking-App/README.md

 # Banking App

-Welcome to the Bank App!
+Welcome to Banking App!
 This application provides a banking platform where users can manage their transactions and check their account balances.

 ## Installation